ildaneta/nlw-6-game-play/README.md

 This project was created watching the Next Level Week from Rocketseat.

-I chose the dar mode to develop the entire application, considering the usability and experience of the users.
+I chose the dark mode to develop the entire application, considering the usability and experience of the users.

+With Game play application you can signIn using the discord account and schedule score game matches with your friends.

 ## :computer: How to download the project and run it